h01s/hallo-welt/README.md

 Hello humons,

-copying and pasting Linus Torvals quotes is so much fun:
+copying and pasting Linus Torvalds quotes is so much fun:

 "Give me one reason why it was written in that idiotic way with two different conditionals, and a shiny new non-standard function that wants particular compiler support to generate even half-way sane code, and even then generates worse code?
 A shiny function that we have never ever needed anywhere else, and that is just compiler-masturbation."